 Further, each online activity must be submitted through the course website by the due date.
 Fax or mail submission will not be accepted.
 Students who wait until the final hours prior to a submission deadline risk having problems with their ISP, hardware, software, or various other site access difficulties.
 Therefore, it is advisable to submit assignments and tests through the course website early.
-The multiple days allowed for submission are to accommodate the busy schedules of working professionals, not to accommodate procrastination.
 Students should plan accordingly and get into the habit of checking the course website several times each week, and submitting and posting early.